By Gemma Nardone

 5. I want to work in Australia.
 Where should I go for help?

 Job ads in and near Manly are also posted to the Lexis Sydney blog, together with tips and useful information.
 Visit the blog each week or scan the QR codes that are pinned to class-room notice boards.
+If you are interested in hospitality or construction work you should read this article.

 Below are two websites that will help with job search: